Falasarna

 The acropolis is built on a cape that rises 90 meters above the harbor and juts into the sea.
 The acropolis has many remains, including a temple dedicated to goddess Dictynna, fortification towers, cisterns, wells, and watchtowers that could have been used to guard sea routes.

-Today Phalasarna is an agricultural area and tourist attraction.
+Today Falasarna is an agricultural area and tourist attraction.

 The valley is filled with olive groves and greenhouses cultivating mainly tomatoes; there are also scattered family-run hotels and restaurants.
 The seaside has long sandy beaches and crystal clear waters that are popular both with residents of the province of Chania and visitors from Greece and abroad.
 Falasarna beach was voted, in a CNN poll, among the best 100 beaches of the world.

+Climate

+Falasarna has a hot-summer Mediterranean climate (Csa in the Köppen climate classification).
+It has hot dry summers and exceptionally mild winters.
+On the night of January 11, 2021 the World Meteorological Organization station in Falasarna recorded an impressive temperature of 28.3 °C due to strong foehn winds while the minimum temperature for that day was 22.6 °C marking both the highest January temperature during a night and the highest January minimum temperature ever recorded in Greece.
+On the night of March 16, 2025 Falasarna recorded a stunning night temperature of 31.7 °C. On the night of May 25, 2025 Falasarna recorded an equally stunning night temperature of 37.4 °C. Falasarna falls in 11a hardiness zone.